Compliance

 King Edward VII’s Hospital welcomes the opportunity to increase transparency and report on our efforts to ensure our supply chain remains free of any offences under the Modern Slavery Act 2015.

-King Edward VII’s Hospital condemns any form of modern slavery and human trafficking.
+The Hospital condemns any form of modern slavery and human trafficking.
 We operate a zero tolerance policy to any form of slavery.
 We are committed to maintaining and enforcing robust and effective systems and controls to prevent slavery within our organisation.
-As a charitable hospital, we have a duty of care to report any Modern Slavery concerns and raise staff awareness.
+For more information please click here: https://www.bupa.com/important-notices/modern-slavery-statement

 Our Suppliers